jeffrey-l-turner/syssetup/README.md

 setup.sh
 =========
-This setup script offers an interactive menu for setup of both ssh keys (for Heroku and Github) as well as identifying the system parameters prior to invocation.
+This setup script offers an interactive menu for setting up and ssh-agent for ssh keys (all private keys associated with .pub keys in ~/.ssh) as well as identifying the system parameters prior to invocation.

-The script has been updated to suport an AngularJS development environment using vim with ctags and eslint.
+The script has been updated to suport an AngularJS development environment using vim with ctags as well as eslint.
 The scripts will automatically re-index ctags when working with git repositories.

 Run the following from a terminal window on your virtual machine to interactively setup your system: